skandermoalla/pytoych-benchmark/README.md

 ## Repository structure

-> [!IMPORTANT]
-> **TEMPLATE TODO**:
-> Provide a quick overview of the main files in the repo for users to understand your code,
-> then delete this note.

 Below, we give a description of the main files and directories in this repository.

 ```
  └─── src/                         # Source code.
-    └── template-package-name      # Our package.
+    └── pytoych_benchmark          # Our package.
         ├── configs/               # Hydra configuration files.
-        └── some_experiment.py     # Some experiment.
+        ├── models/mnist.py        # A CNN model for MNIST.
+        └── mnist.py               # Trains and evaluates a model on MNIST.
 ```

 ## Contributing